cggh/panoptes/documentation/importdata/importsettings/datatable.rst

       *Text (required).* a display name.

-AutoScanProperties - deprecated - please use scripts/mksettings.sh to generate a skeleton settings.gen file and use that to create a settings file
 .. _Properties:
 properties
   *List (required).* Each list item defines a :ref:`property<dataconcept_property>`, linked to a column in the TAB-delimited source file ``data``.